Alice Shieldscomposer

 "Hear Me Now: the implication and significance of the female composer's voice as sound source in her electroacoustic music"

 This lengthy, detailed, and interesting article discusses the music of the author, Christine Baczewska, Alice Shields, and Pamela Z as women composers using themselves as musical sound sources in their electroacoustic works.
-Click here to read the entire article.

 "Lend Me a Pick Ax: The Slow Dismantling of the Compositional Gender Divide"

 Alice Shields was interviewed for this article on newmusicbox, which discusses the particular issues facing women composers.
-Click here to read the entire article.

-"A Moving Journey: Dancers stage the immigrant experience"
+Alice Shields' SHENANDOAH: "A Moving Journey: Dancers stage the immigrant experience"

 "A unique opportunity arose when the JMU dance program received a $10,000 grant from Dance/USA — the national service organization for nonprofit professional dance — and the National Endowment for the Arts.
 Only one institution of higher learning in each of the 50 states and Washington, D.C., receives this honor each year.